ToscaLab/tosca/ascot-os/README.md

 ## Building complete firmware devices

-The directory [examples](./examples) contains firmware implemented with the `ascot-axum` crate.
+The directory [examples](./examples) contains firmware implemented with the `ascot-os` crate.
 Each firmware is independent from another one and it can be moved in a separate repository.

 Before any kind of build, run `cargo clean` to remove old builds configurations,